cedricg-mirror/cedricg-mirror.github.io/_posts/2025-02-14-RedLineStealer.md

 [RET] 0x72d60bb5
 ```

-The request is encrypted through HTTPS, it is nonetheless possible the clear content by looking at the right place :
+The request is encrypted through HTTPS, it is nonetheless possible to get the clear content by looking at the right place :

 ```html
 [ * ] [pid 0x66c][tid 0x76c] c:\windows\syswow64\svchost.exe